 Qt Design Studio is a UI design tool rather than a generic drawing tool, and therefore, the focus is on providing ready-made UI controls that you can modify according to your needs.
 The values of some properties of the controls are specified by using styling, and therefore you cannot change them.

-However, you can use some of the components in Library to draw basic shapes, such as rectangles.
+However, you can use some of the components in Components to draw basic shapes, such as rectangles.
 In addition, Qt Design Studio comes with a set of more powerful and flexible graphical primitives, that allow creating more complex shapes, such as borders, triangles, arcs, and pies in Form Editor.

-Most visual components in Library are based on the Item component.
+Most visual components in Components are based on the Item component.
 Even though it has no visual appearance itself (similarly to a mouse area, for example), it defines all the properties that are common across visual components, such as position, size, and visibility.
-For more information, see Specifying Basic Component Properties.
+For more information, see Basic Component Properties.

 In addition, each component has a set of properties that specify its visual appearance and behavior.
 You can modify the property values to set fill and border colors, stroke width, and other characteristics of the shapes.